pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 The code allocates a new object ``obj0``, stores ``var0`` into field ``0`` of the object, the loads the same field and prints the result of the load.

-We are leaving out a lot of details of a "real" system here, usually an ``alloc`` operation would get some extra information, for example the type of the freshly allocated object or at least its size.

 Before we get started in writing the optimizer for these operations, let's try to understand the semantics of the new operations a bit better.
 To do this, we